ESG Topics A-Z

 To PepsiCo:

-PepsiCo is committed to respecting the human rights of all workers and local communities throughout our operations and value chain.
-Supporting the safety, wellness, and equality of the workforce across our value chain is important to our success as a company and to the success of our suppliers.
+PepsiCo aims to respect the human rights of all workers and local communities and to reduce environmental impacts throughout our operations and supply chain.
+Supporting the safety, wellness and equality of the workforce and safeguarding the environment across our supply chain is important to our success as a company and to the success of our suppliers.

 To the World:

-Global sourcing strategies deliver benefits to consumers and businesses, but are frequently associated with concerns about labor and environmental standards in the countries of origin.
-Multi-national companies like PepsiCo aspire to use their purchasing power to raise standards, working with suppliers to meet best practice standards and comply with local regulations.
-An effective sustainable sourcing program should raise standards of human rights, labor, environmental management, and conservation of natural resources.
+Global sourcing strategies deliver benefits to consumers and businesses, but are associated with concerns about labor and environmental practices in the countries of origin.
+Multi-national companies like PepsiCo aspire to use their purchasing power to raise standards, working with suppliers in an effort to support best practices and comply with local regulations.

 Approach

-Our Positive Agriculture ambition aims to embed integrity, fairness, and stewardship throughout our agricultural supply chain.
 We expect our suppliers to adhere to the same standards of integrity to which we hold ourselves.
-Therefore, all suppliers, vendors, contractors, consultants, agents, and other providers of goods and services who do business with or on behalf of PepsiCo entities worldwide are expected to follow our Supplier Code of Conduct (SCoC) and all other relevant policies as a condition of doing business with us.
+Suppliers of goods and services who do business with PepsiCo entities worldwide are expected to follow our Supplier Code of Conduct (SCoC) and all other relevant policies as a condition of doing business with us.
 These include:

 - PepsiCo Environmental, Health and Safety Policy